 And if your rankings have suffered, you’re not alone.
 But you’re neither penalised.
 Google has said it themselves:

 "There’s nothing wrong with pages that may perform less well in a core update.
 They haven’t violated our webmaster guidelines nor been subjected to a manual or algorithmic action, as can happen to pages that do violate those guidelines."

 Core updates are “significant, broad changes” to Google’s algorithms and systems, designed to ensure that overall, they’re delivering on their “mission to present relevant and authoritative content to searchers”.
 Learn more → What webmasters should know about Google’s core updates

 Overall, core updates affect (to a different degree) all search results.
 They’re not aimed at specific regions, languages, topics, websites or web pages.

 So, there are two possible outcomes: your website may perform better, or you may experience a drop in organic rankings - it may be significant, or barely noticeable.
 Either way, there’s nothing wrong with your website - your pages are just being reevaluated against pages that have been published since the last broad core update.

 Still, a drop in rankings means less visibility, which equals less sales opportunities.
 Not a promising equation, I agree.

 So, what can you do if you’ve been negatively affected by a core update?
 How can you recover?
 Is there a specific thing you need to fix?
 (Spoiler alert: There might be nothing that needs fixing.)
 Can you prevent being affected by future core updates?

 In this article, we’ll tackle these and other burning questions you may have.
-We’ll also take a closer look at the two 2020 core updates - the January 2020 Core Update and the May 2020 Core Update.
+We’ll also take a closer look at the three 2020 core updates - the January 2020 Core Update, the May 2020 Core Update, and the December 2020 Core Update.

 The January 2020 Core Update